 If all else fails, and you need a reliable internet signal (like when you’re taking an online exam), consider using an ethernet cable.
 Your device will be wired to the wall for the duration of your time online, but hardwiring offers the fastest speeds and most reliable connection.
 While it might not be the most convenient way to catch up on TV, it does offer peace of mind during high-pressure exams or presentations.
 And besides, it’s unlikely that you’ll be walking around with your laptop while in class or taking a quiz.

 If these tips have made it clear that you just need a new internet service provider, EarthLink can help.
-We’re serviceable at more than 78% of homes across the U.S. and have speeds up to 5 Gigs on fiber internet.
+We’re serviceable at more than 96% of homes across the continental U.S. and offer speeds up to 5 Gigs with fiber internet.
 That means a dedicated connection for internet at the speed of light.